maxdiluca/massimilianodiluca/content/authors/admin/_index.md

 highlight_name: true
 ---

 Massimiliano Di Luca is Associate Professor in Psychology and Computer Science at the University of Birmingham.
-He is an interdisciplinary research leader in multisensory perception, extended reality, haptics, and computational cognitive science.
-His research programme combines multisensory perception, haptics, computational modelling, and XR technologies to understand human interaction with dynamic environments and to design perceptually grounded immersive systems.
+His research asks how people perceive, predict, and act in dynamic environments, and how that knowledge can be used to design technologies that feel responsive, intelligible, and grounded in human behaviour.

 He leads interdisciplinary research, infrastructure, software, datasets, and translational activity across Psychology, Computer Science, [BhamXR](https://www.birmingham.ac.uk/research/centres-institutes/bhamxr), the [University of Birmingham VR Lab](https://virtualrealitylab.netlify.app/), and industry-facing projects including [ARME](https://arme-project.co.uk/) and [MyJAMS](https://myjamsltd.netlify.app/).

-His work has produced funded research programmes, open research resources, software, public datasets, industry collaborations, spin-out activity, and interdisciplinary infrastructure for XR, haptics, and multisensory perception.
+His work has produced funded research programmes, open resources, public datasets, industry collaborations, spin-out activity, and tools used by research and creative communities.